eradiate/eradiate/docs/rst/maintainer_guide.rst

 The generated lock files are versioned and come along the source code they were used to write.
 Thus, a developer cloning the codebase will also get the information they need to reproduce the same environment as the other developers.

+The project's ``pyproject.toml`` file defines the metadata used by the Eradiate wheels.
+It thus includes the necessary pip lock files for production/users setups.
+These are the ``dependencies`` layer pip lock file, which includes the eradiate-mitsuba package, and the ``recommended`` layer pip lock file, as an optional dependency set.

 Lock files
 ^^^^^^^^^^